Pancreatic Cancer Linked to Less Sun Exposure

 According to the World Cancer Research Fund, pancreatic cancer is a leading cause of cancer, with some 338,000 new cases reported every year.
 It is also the fourth leading cause of cancer death.

-Note that earlier research discussed in my book, Healthy Sun, has found that the type of vitamin D produced from healthy sun exposure is different than the vitamin D found in most vitamin supplements.
+Note that earlier research discussed in my book has found that the type of vitamin D produced from smart sun exposure is different than the vitamin D found in most vitamin supplements.
+We’ve also discussed that healthy sun exposure is linked to cognitive health.

 Garland CF, Cuomo RE, Gorham ED, Zeng K, Mohr SB.
 Cloud cover-adjusted ultraviolet B irradiance and pancreatic cancer incidence in 172 countries.
 J Steroid Biochem Mol Biol.
 2015 Apr 9. pii: S0960-0760(15)00101-6. doi: 10.1016/j.jsbmb.2015.04.004.